Pro-me3us/raven-root/README.md

 Then, the binary is packaged as regular BL2 image for this target using the aml_encrypt_g12a tool from khadas-uboot repository:

 <code>sudo ./khadas-uboot/fip/g12b/aml_encrypt_g12b --bl2sig --input ./S922X_dump_bootrom.bin --</code>

+### Updating amlogic-usbdl & payloads
+To determine whether S922X was vulnerable we would try to extract the bootrom again using the <code>amlogic-usbdl</code> tool that exploits the bug to execute unverified code by the bootrom.
+The code we need to execute is the <code>dump_bootrom_uart_s922x.S</code> payload, with instructions to dump the bootrom code over UART.
+Examinging the S922X bootrom extracted from the Odroid N2+ we update the payload with the S922X UART hardward address.

+<code>.text
+.global _start

+_start:
+	ldr w19, _uart_putc
+    mov w20, 0x10000 // size
+	ldr w21, _addr
+    ldr w22, _watchdog_rst
+_dump:
+    ldrb w0, [x21], #1
+    blr x19
+    subs x20, x20, #1
+    str wzr, [x22]
+    bne _dump
+	ret

+_uart_putc: .dword 0xFFFFF25F4      //modified from S905D3 - 0xFFFF32F0
+_addr: .dword 0xFFFF0000
+_watchdog_rst: .dword 0xFFD0F0DC</code>

+On our first attempt, we are unable to get any UART output, and the Cube reboots.
+The stack buffer pointer address likely needs to be modified for the S922X SOC.
+The S922X datasheet released by Hardkernel indicates that the stack buffer range is between <code>0xFFFE3600-0xFFFE3800</code> like the S905D3.
+After testing a number of addresses within the stack buffer range without success, we discover that by modifying the <code>bulk_transfer_size</code> in addition to <code>TARGET_RA_PTR</code> we get data over UART from at <code>0xFFFE3678-0xFFFE367B</code>.
+Analysis of the UART data confirmed it was the bootrom code, and that S922X was affected by the vulnerability.
+The <code>bulk_transfer_size</code> can be decreased to as little as <code>0x6</code>, increasing the maximum payload size to 65530 bytes.
+We settled on <code>0xFE</code> for the <code>bulk_transfer_size</code> to keep things similar to the S905D3 exploit, and <code>0xFFFE3678</code> for the pointer address.